sandhawke/schemove/README.md

 :familyName mov:propdef "The family name or surname.
 This is part of a person's name which is typically shared with members of their immediate family, in contrast with their given name."
 ```

-With a non-movable schema, the machine doesn't care about the text of the URI -- it just looks for an exact match of that URI in other places.
+With a _non-movable_ schema, the machine doesn't care about the text of the URI -- it just looks for an exact match of that _URI string_.

-With a movable schema, the machine doesn't care about the text of the definition -- it just looks for an exact match of that text in other places.
+With a _movable_ schema, the machine doesn't care about the text of the definition -- it just looks for an exact match of that _definition string_.

-With movable schemas, two data graphs will be intererable even if they use different URLs for familyName, as long as they use that exact same definition for it.
+With movable schemas, two data graphs will be interoperable even if they use different URLs for familyName, as long as they use that exact same definition for it.

 ## Command Line

-In its simplest mode, schemove reads an RDF data file or schema and
-checks whether all its schema terms are movable.
-Any which are not
-are reported as errors.
+In its simplest mode, schemove reads an RDF data file or schema and checks whether all its schema terms are movable.
+Any terms without a movable definition are reported as errors.

 ```console
 $ schemove --check input.ttl
 ```

 Certain domain can be treated as trustworthy enough that we don't need
 their schemas to be movable.
-You can let them by like this:
+You can declare them like this:

 ```console